TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Background.rst

 Autoloading developer-specific data differently
 -----------------------------------------------

-The composer class loader checks the :file:`composer.json` for a development installation differently, including for example unit and functional tests separately to the rest of the installation.
+The Composer class loader checks the :file:`composer.json` for a development installation differently, including for example unit and functional tests separately to the rest of the installation.
 The static map with all namespaces are thus different when using Composer with `composer